 LILIACEAE.
 Attractive bulbous plants from western North America.
 The flowers of many are of extraordinary beauty.
 Best in light soil with good drainage, excessive moisture being detrimental.
 Most do well in pots.
 Cold desert species need cool (40 - 50°F) temperatures for germination—sowing at 70°F may be harmful.

 —Calochortus luteus BK091028.1.
 (25) CALOC-70.
-Packet: $2.50
+Packet: $2.50 OUT OF STOCK

 'GOLDEN MARIPOSA LILY'.
 Deep yellow cup-shaped 2" flowers in April to June, with variable red-brown markings.
 Bulb to 6 - 18", with narrow grassy leaves.
 Endemic to central California.
 Zone 9.
 Best in summer-dry areas.
 Bulbs edible, and were eaten by the Indians.
 Germinates at cold temperatures.